- Applications:

 The challenge

-From a clinical translation perspective, scotopic-specific endpoints align with the primary symptom (night blindness) in diseases such as retinitis pigmentosa and CSNB, and with the functional outcomes used in clinical trials employing dark-adapted perimetry, dark adaptometry, and the ISCEV scotopic ERG standard.
+From a clinical translation perspective, scotopic endpoints align with the primary symptom (night blindness) in diseases such as retinitis pigmentosa and CSNB, and with the functional outcomes used in clinical trials employing dark-adapted perimetry, dark adaptometry, and the ISCEV scotopic ERG standard.
 For details on the relevant clinical analogues and their genetic bases (GRM6, TRPM1, NYX mutations in CSNB; PDE6 mutations in retinitis pigmentosa), see Retinal Degeneration and Inherited Retinal Disease.

 How Striatech products help